 First, you should select your chosen material (a choice between Oystersteel, White Rolesor, Yellow Rolesor, and Everose Rolesor).
 Next, you choose your bezel style (which includes smooth, fluted, or diamond-set).
 Then you can choose between either an Oyster or Jubilee bracelet before finally choosing your dial color and configuration.
 Stick indices, numerals, and diamond-decorated dials exist in a multitude of complementary colors.

-The “classic” configuration of the Rolex Datejust 36 of the modern era – the Yellow Rolesor reference 126233 with a champagne stick-marker dial – comes in at $11,700.
+The “classic” configuration of the Rolex Datejust 36 of the modern era – the Yellow Rolesor reference 126233 with a champagne stick-marker dial is a nice choice.